ibm-cloud-docs/EventStreams/schema_registry.md

 ### List schemas
 {: #list_schemas}

 You can generate a list of the IDs of all the schemas that are stored in the registry by making a GET request to the `/artifacts` endpoint.
 You can format the response using the jsonformat parameter (only `string` and `object` formats are supported).
 The string format is the default and it returns an array of artifact IDs (strings).
 Only enabled artifacts are included in the array when this options is set.
-The object format returns a JSON object containing an array where each entry in the array corresponds to an artifact in the registry.
+The object format returns a JSON object that contains an array where each entry in the array corresponds to an artifact in the registry.
 Both enabled and disabled artifacts are returned when this option is set.

 Example curl request: